Skin care 101

 Taking care of your skin is one of the most noticeable ways to prevent signs of aging and sun damage.
 It can also reduce dark spots and acne.
 To be your best self, it is important to start taking care of your skin early and managing any chronic issues with it.
-But there are so many products to choose from!
+But there are so many skincare products to choose from!
 Which ones are most important for you to feel most comfortable in your own skin?

 The first step, before buying any products, is to know what type of skin you have.
 There is no “one size fits all” for skin or skin products.
 Dry skin is flaky, scaly, or rough, and may often occur on surfaces such as elbows or heels.
 Oily skin is shiny, greasy, and may have large pores.
 This can predispose you to acne.
-Some people have sensitive skin that may itch, burn, or sting after using most skin products.
+Some people have sensitive skin that may itch, burn, or sting or develop a rash after using most skin products.
 Others have “combination skin” that is dry in some spots and oily in others.
 If you don’t know your skin type, you can look for cleansers that are dermatologist recommended or known to work for all skin types, such as CeraVe or Cetaphil products.